On the convex characterisation of the set of unital quantum channels: Preliminaries

 and $\mathcal{E}$ is unital if

 The operator-sum representation of a map is not unique.
-The following theorem establishes when two sets of operators represent the same map.
+The following theorem establishes when two sets of operators represent the same map \autocite{nielsen2002quantum}.

-\begin{theorem}[Unitary freedom in the operator-sum representation \autocite{nielsen2002quantum}] Suppose \(\{K_i\}_{i=0,\dots,n}\) and \(\{G_j\}_{j=0,\dots,n}\) are the sets of Kraus operators defining the CP maps $\mathcal{E}$ and $\mathcal{F}$, respectively.
+\begin{theorem} Suppose \(\{K_i\}_{i=0,\dots,n}\) and \(\{G_j\}_{j=0,\dots,n}\) are the sets of Kraus operators defining the CP maps $\mathcal{E}$ and $\mathcal{F}$, respectively.
 Then $\mathcal{E}=\mathcal{F}$ if and only if there exist complex numbers \(u_{ij}\) such that \(K_i=\sum_j{u_{ij}G_j}\) and \(U=(u_{ij})_{i,j\in\Z_n}\) is an \(n\) by \(n\) unitary matrix. \end{theorem} Two sets of Kraus operators with different cardinality represent the same map if by appending zero operators to the set with fewer elements, the unitary freedom condition is satisfied.
-The minimum number of Kraus operators such that the operator-sum representation of a map exists, is called the Kraus rank of the map $r$.
-Choi showed that the operator-sum representation of a map is minimal if and only if the set of Kraus operators $\{K_i\}_{i\in\Z_r}$ is linearly independent \autocite{Choi1975}.
+Consider the map given in terms of the operators $\{K_i\}_{i\in\Z_n}$.
+Choi showed that such representation is minimal if and only if the operators $K_i$ are linearly independent \autocite{Choi1975}.
+We may define the Kraus rank as the cardinality of the minimal representation of the map.